gavinlyonsrepo/cylon/Readme.md

 as listed below, see optdepends of PKGBUILD also.
 This is left to user discretion.
-Software will display optdepends installed packages on cylon info page.
+Software will display optdepends installed packages on cylon info page. also "n/a" is displayed besides uninstalled options in menus cylon files

-cylon files

 * /usr/bin/cylon (the shell script)